Brand Insight and Re-Positioning

 With such a well understood brand, there was a clear condundrum – placing any word that implied ‘larger sized’ anywhere near the Mini brand instantly caused confusion and negative consumer sentiment.

-Working alongside the creative agency, CrowdCat devised a real world experiential display that would remain on brand, attract massive consumer engagement and be able to deliver the designed immersive visual experience to an audience of potentially 7 million.
+Working alongside the creative agency, CrowdCat also devised a real world experiential display that would remain on brand, attract massive consumer engagement and be able to deliver the designed immersive visual experience to an audience of potentially 7 million.

 “The campaign was badged as a World Record Attempt for the number of people in a Mini.
 The strapline was ‘How Many People Can the New 4 door Mini CountryMan Hold?”

-With short time-frames it was essential that all parties worked seamlessly: Brand Marketing Team + CrowdCat + Agency all in sync.
+Within short time-frames it was essential that all parties worked seamlessly: Brand Marketing Team + CrowdCat + Agency all in sync.
 In fact, having the data-backed, focused brief from CrowdCat at the outset, avoided any significant rework or review during execution.
 To support the campaign, four Experiential Displays were built and rotated around the country over an 8 week period.

 CrowdCat clearly defined the messaging and mechanism which could be predicted to be effective – based on verified data.
 Our psychological research and insight, combined with the presence of visual ‘evidence’ and reinforcement proved remarkably effective in gaining social engagement and sharing.